MK-Kwon/Project2/README.md

   </a>
 </p>

-> This application helps users to find motorcycle and car events around them as well as keep track of their favourite vehicles and motorbikes.
-It also lets the users to search car/motorbike info by inputting the VIN and also any parts been recalled.

 ### 🏠 [Homepage](https://github.com/MK-Kwon/roadstar#readme)

 ### ✨ [Demo](http://roadstar2020.herokuapp.com/)

 ### Deployed App: http://roadstar2020.herokuapp.com/

-## Screenshots
+## RoadStar
+This application helps users to find motorcycle and car events around them as well as keep track of their favourite vehicles and motorbikes.
+It also lets the users to search car/motorbike info by inputting the VIN and also any parts been recalled.

 <img src="Members Page.png" width="100%" height="auto">
 <img src="login page screen shot.png" width="100%" height="auto">